drone/docs/services.rst

 Example: Using Postgres
 -----------------------

 Here is an example that uses the Postgres database as a Drone service.
-It uses an existing tool (Goose) to connect to the database and run a SQL migration.

 .. code-block:: yaml

     image: go1.2
     services:
       - postgres
     script:

-      # Make sure we have the client installed.
-      - sudo apt-get -y install postgresql-client

-      # Create a postgres database
       - createdb -h localhost -U postgres drone

-      # Get and install the Goose DB tool
-      - go get bitbucket.org/liamstask/goose/cmd/goose

-      # Have goose set up our DB.
-This will run all of
-      # the migrations in db/migrations
-      - $GOPATH/bin/goose --env=drone up
+      - psql -U postgres -h localhost -c "SELECT 1" drone

 The example above does the following: